jaypeekyle23/VirtuWatch/README.md

 # VirtuWatch

-AI-assisted virtual watch try-on and fit-recommendation app, built for Shoe Rock Philippines.
+AI-assisted virtual watch try-on and fit-recommendation app, built for Urbane Time.
 Customers can try watches on in AR, get a wrist measurement without a camera, and receive AI-scored recommendations based on fit, color, and style — with a Gemini-backed chat assistant to help them decide.

 ## Features